Fiancee Claims #VanderpumpRules Star Lisa Vanderpump's Brother Killed Himself

 — MagazinAisle (@MagazinAisle) May 16, 2018

-The relationship between Lisa and Mark Vanderpump had been tenuous after the two were overheard arguing in an NYC restaurant back in January.
-Mark was raising his voice telling his sister that she needed to stop doing reality television and move back to England, which was ironic because the elder Vanderpump was having his own legal problems in the U.K.
+The relationship between Lisa and Mark Vanderpump had been tenuous after the two were overheard arguing in an New York City restaurant back in January.
+Mark was raising his voice, telling his sister that she needed to stop doing reality television and move back to England, which was ironic because the elder Vanderpump was having his own legal problems in the U.K.

 Other diners said the conversation at the Vanderpump table got loud.